 The School of the Art Institute of Chicago (SAIC) offers several undergraduate courses for students interested in exploring art therapy as a future profession or considering how the approaches and philosophies of the field can inform their artistic development.
-While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical Cooperative Education Internships with psychology classes from the Liberal Arts department with their studio coursework as a preparation for a graduate education in Art Therapy.
+While SAIC does not offer a formal undergraduate major in Art Therapy, Bachelor of Fine Arts (BFA) students can combine practical Cooperative Education Internships with psychology classes from the Liberal Arts department and studio coursework as a preparation for a graduate education in Art Therapy.

 ARTHER 1101 Explorations in Community-based Practice—This studio course explores expanded modes of practice for artists working with communities.
 Various approaches and strategies of engagement are explored.
 Off-campus experiential opportunities and service learning are key aspects of this course.
 Readings, guest lectures, and discussions are used to present various perspectives on art education, art therapy, artists-in-residencies, and other contexts in which artists engage communities.

 ARTTHER 2010 The Creative Process as Art Therapy—This class explores and implements concepts from art therapy and related fields and presents a blend of approaches including Eastern traditions, Jungian psychology, and other sources.
 Studio work and writing are used as tools to understand and cultivate the discipline of self-awareness.